barlowtj48/MIDI-Stepper-Motor-Music/readme.md

 ## Advanced Extras

 If you have a good understanding of electronics and you have a breadboard and all of the components, then it really is just a limit of how much you want to spend on the motors and drivers.
 I believe that you can just hold the direction pins on the stepper drivers in either direction (because the direction doesn't matter) and effectively use 1 pin per output if wiring manually.
 This would enable the Arduino Uno (or whatever microcontroller) to use pretty much as many motors as it has pins.
 I have not tested this but I believe it would work.
 If you try this, please let me know how it goes.
 The efforts in making the MIDI music would be considerably higher though, because 15 motors would require 15 separate channels to be aligned and that would take a while.

+Additionally, there is a way to fine-tune each note while the motors are playing.
+This is helpful when all motors are playing at once and you want to adjust one of them to be better in tune.
+The only per-note information that is also carried over MIDI is velocity, so that is what I use as an adjustment.
+The adjustment only goes up though.
+If you want to adjust down, you can choose a lower note in your DAW and pitch shift it up higher.
+Make sure if you are doing this that all velocities are set to 0 otherwise they will sound very badly and out of tune.
+I use it on songs with very high notes to help the motors achieve the correct pitch.
+The command to use to enable this running mode is: `python midi_interface.py COM6 pitch_bending`.